 Based out of the YWAM Minneapolis ministry center, Jeff and Christine's goal continues to be that of investing in young people's lives and sending them into every sphere of culture as agents of Godly transformation.
 Much of their time is spent providing mentoring, coaching and pastoral care for young people seeking to follow the call of God on their lives.
 Former students from the training programs they have led are presently working full time in places like Peru, Azerbaijan, Ukraine, Colombia, Guatemala, India, South Africa, Thailand, Mexico, the Middle East, the US and Canada as workers for the Lord's kingdom.
 Jeff travels several weeks throughout the year teaching in other YWAM training schools, focusing on discipleship topics.
 His travels have taken him to more than 30 countries.
 Christine provides care for their two youngest grandsons and applies her administrative skills when she can to serve the YWAM Minneapolis ministries.

-Over the years, Joe has run various grief support groups in many different locations, and sat with numerous individuals discussing their heartaches.
+Joe Immordino has spent the past 20 plus years ministering to those that have experienced loss.
+He offers support to individuals, groups, and online wherever they may be.
+Over the years, he has run various grief support groups in many different locations and sat with numerous individuals discussing their heartaches.

 His experience includes serving families as a licensed funeral director, facilitating grief support groups and individual support as a Biblical counselor/Minister, and serving as a hospice chaplain and bereavement coordinator.